 Once selecting the Editor button, the options will become available in all relevant areas of the modal.

-Now you have access to the editing tools you can proceed with entering the data for your document.
+Now you have access to the editing tools, and you can enter the data for your document.

 Formatting references begins when you copy/paste the URLs for your references into the appropriate section of the wiki.
-Highlight the reference link then click the Insert/edit link button in the toolbar.
+Next, highlight the reference link, then click the Insert/edit link button in the toolbar.

-It is crucial that you enter the title of the article in both areas in order to ensure accessibility to those using the internet through assistance devices.
+You must enter the article's title in both areas to ensure accessibility to those using the internet through assistance devices.
 Please be sure you are entering the title of your reference article and not the name of the website.

 The first image you add to your article must appear within the first 500 words.
 At least one image needs to be toward the top to help grab the attention of the audience.
 With this in mind, please choose an eye-catching image.
 Adding images to the body of your article can be done with a copy/paste feature.
 Likely, your images will not transfer over with the text when you copy/paste the entirety of your article.
 Images can be selected individually, copied, then pasted to the correct location in the wiki using the ctrl + v keystrokes.

-Add a thumbnail to your article by using the Media Uploader button located toward the center of the wiki.
+Add a thumbnail to your article by using the Media Uploader button located toward the wiki center.
 Clicking the button will bring up a modal that will allow you to choose an image from your computer and upload it as an asset to your wiki.
 You cannot copy/paste the thumbnail.
 The image must be saved as an image (.jpeg or .png) on your computer or in a reachable cloud location.

 Click the "Choose File" button and navigate to the location of the image you want to upload.